Buying a Home? Look for These 6 Signs a House is a Money Pit

 Home staging is serious business, and there’s a reason for that.
 Homebuyers pay close attention to a home’s cosmetics.
 Note a home’s curb appeal, and take signs of interior or exterior neglect seriously.

-“This can include things like peeling paint, cracked walls or ceilings, outdated plumbing or electrical systems and unmaintained landscaping,” said Jon Sanborn, co-founder of SD House Guys1.
+“This can include things like peeling paint, cracked walls or ceilings, outdated plumbing or electrical systems and unmaintained landscaping,” said Jon Sanborn, co-founder of SD House Guys.
 “These issues may seem minor at first glance, but they can quickly add up to expensive repairs and renovations down the line.”

 3. Uneven Floors and Cracks